-For more information, contact Dr. Donald Orokos at [email protected].
+For more information, contact Dr. Ryan Thurman at [email protected].

 UAlbany has a unique and collaborative relationship with the New York State Police Forensic Investigation Center, as well as other forensic science agencies and research institutions, providing you direct access to forensic science expertise.
 Through this connection and our program faculty you will have the opportunity to secure competitive internships, giving you even more practical experience in research and training.

 Students have recently completed their internships at the following forensic science laboratories, research laboratories, or academic institutions: Albany Medical College; Bode Technology Group; Consolidated Forensic Laboratory in Washington, D.C.; Erie County Department of Central Police Services Forensic Laboratory; General Electric; Los Angeles Sheriff’s Department; Metropolitan Police Department, Washington, D.C.; Monroe County Crime Laboratory; New York City Office of Chief Medical Examiner; New York State Department of Health; New York State Police; New York State Police Forensic Investigation Center; ReliaGene Technologies; Suffolk County Crime Laboratory; University at Albany Department of Biological Sciences; University at Albany School of Public Health; Westchester County Forensic Laboratory.

 Learning objectives that UAlbany students are expected to attain through their course of study within their academic program.

 - Demonstrate effective oral and visual communication skills in forensic science.